-In the natural habitats of most common community tropical fish, nitrogen compounds at toxic levels are relatively rare.
-In an aquarium environment, however, there is often overcrowding, overfeeding, and a generally closed environment that is conducive to nitrogen pollution that can sicken or kill your aquarium fish.
-Here's an overview of the Basics parts of the Nitrogen Cycle Compounds:
+In the natural habitats of most common community tropical fish, toxic levels of nitrogen-containing compounds are relatively rare.
+In an aquarium environment, however, there is often overcrowding, overfeeding, and a ..... closed environment So it is conducive to nitrogen pollution that can sicken or kill your aquarium fish.
+Here's an overview of the basic compounds that make up the Nitrogen Cycle:

-Ammonia has a chemical formula NH1, a combination of nitrogen and hydrogen.
 Under normal conditions, ammonia is a colorless, pungent gas that is highly poisonous.
-Easy to dissolve in water where it may in part react to give ammonium ions and hydroxyl ions.
+It easily dissolves in the water where it may in part become altered into ammonium ions and hydroxyl ions.
 In contrast to ammonia, ammonium ions are only poisonous to fish in high concentrations,

-Ammonia and ammonium ions build up as a result of the bacterial decay of urea and proteins, ie, there are too many fish in the aquarium or the fish are being fed more than they need for healthy survival.
-But, in an aquarium kept in balance nitrogen-fixing bacteria oxidize the ammonia, changing it from nitrite to nitrate and so rendering it largely harmless.
+Ammonia is a result of the bacterial decay of urea and proteins, ie, there are too many fish in the aquarium or the fish are being fed more than they need for healthy survival.
+In an aquarium kept in balance, nitrogen-fixing bacteria eat (oxidize) the ammonia, changing it from nitrite to nitrate and so rendering it mostly harmless.

-Nitrites are the salts of nitrous acids; Nitrites are the killers of aquarium fish and what we must guard against in the Nitrogen Cycle.
-They occur in the aquarium either through the partial oxidation of ammonium compounds (Ammonia) or through the reduction of nitrates.
+Nitrites are the salts of nitrous acids; nitrites are the killers of aquarium fish and the products that we must guard against in the Nitrogen Cycle.
+They occur in the aquarium either through the partial oxidation of ammonium through the “reduction” of nitrates.

-The simplest way to prevent nitrite build-up is to feed sparingly, make sure there are not too many animals in the one tank.
-Secondly, regularly carry out a partial water change, not exceeding 20% of the total volume and with well-aged water, not tap water.
+The simplest way to prevent nitrite build-up is to feed sparingly, make sure there are not too many animals in the tank.
+Secondly, regularly carry out a partial water change (not exceeding 20% of the total volume) with well-aged water, not tap water.

 Third, make sure there are not too many total living animals in the aquarium.
-Many new to the aquarium hobby forget that even though catfish, algae eaters, and snails are “cleaner fish” each still produces waste and adds to nitrate pollution.
+Many who are new to the aquarium hobby forget that even though catfish, algae eaters, and snails are “cleaner fish” each still produces waste and adds to the total nitrate.

-Nitrates are the salts of nitric acid and the end-product from the oxidation of nitrogen compounds.
-In the aquarium, Nitrates are produced mainly through the breakdown of animal protein and ammonium compounds (urine, excreta, foodstuff and the remains of fish, snails, and plant leaves).
+Nitrates are the end-product of the oxidation of nitrogen compounds.
+In the aquarium, nitrates are produced mainly through the breakdown of animal protein and ammonium compounds.
+Examples are urine, excrement, foodstuffs, and the remains of dead fish, snails, and plant leaves.

-Most freshwater Tropical fish and aquarium inhabitants are very tolerant of even large quantities of Nitrates.
-However, precautionary measures against too high a build-up of nitrates include feeding sparingly and only having a small animal population which is adjustable to the total size of the aquarium.
+Most freshwater tropical fish and other aquarium inhabitants are very tolerant of even large quantities of nitrates.
+However, precautionary measures against too high a build-up of nitrates include feeding sparingly and only having a small animal population.
 Aquatic plants can greatly reduce the levels of nitrate in a well-adjusted aquarium as well.

-Ammonia, nitrite, and nitrate are the main biological toxins found in the aquarium, so it is important that the nitrogen cycle works effectively to remove these pollutants.
+Ammonia, nitrite, and nitrate are the main biological toxins found in the aquarium, so the nitrogen cycle must work effectively to convert and then remove these byproducts.